Anas-Bdev/Namaa-Backend/README.md

 * **Resource Optimization Bottlenecks:** A distinct lack of data-driven tracking tools for crop life cycles, soil metrics, and optimal crop scheduling.
 * **Market Access Barriers:** Physical movement restrictions and predatory intermediary markups heavily penalize local farm profit margins.

-### 💡 The Solution: NAMA'A
+### 💡 The Solution: Namaa
-**NAMA'A** is an integrated web platform built to modernize agricultural management in Palestine.
-Engineered using an architecture-first approach with **.NET 9**, the backend serves as a secure, decoupled coordinator across six core user roles: **Farmers, Investors, Agricultural Experts, Traders, Administrators, and Guests**.
+**Namaa** is an integrated web platform built to modernize agricultural management in Palestine.
+Engineered using an architecture-first approach with **.NET 9**, the backend serves as a secure, decoupled coordinator across the entire agricultural lifecycle.

 By basing the platform on **Clean Architecture** and **CQRS**, core business rules remain strictly isolated from volatile infrastructure concerns.
 High-traffic read operations are fully decoupled from mutation commands, guaranteeing system stability and enterprise-grade testability.

 ---

-## 🏗️ Architectural Lifecyle & Request Flow
+## 🏗️ Architectural Lifecycle & Request Flow

 To maintain absolute separation of concerns, data transfers strictly respect layer boundaries.
 Every API request passes through a defensive pipeline before executing business logic: